-Bachelor of Science (Geoinformatics)
+Bachelor of Science in Geoinformatics with Honours

 Geoinformatics is the art and science of gathering, processing, manipulating, managing, disseminating and applying geospatial (geographic related) data.
 The Bachelor of Science (Geoinformatics) programme is intended to produce professionals who are capable of using geospatial and information technology (IT) to handle geographic information for the economic, social and physical development of the country.